-By now, even the tobacco companies agree: smoking is bad for your health — very bad, in fact.
+By now, even the tobacco companies agree: smoking is bad for your health "" very bad, in fact.
+Cigarettes are the most hazardous, but cigars, pipes, and smokeless tobacco also contribute to tobacco's terrible toll.
 And secondhand smoke is an important cause of death and disability in people who never light up.

 We are making progress.
 Over 45 million Americans have quit, and many communities prohibit smoking in public places.
 But more than 20% of adults still smoke, and the habit remains more prevalent in men than women.
 Tragically, thousands of teenagers take up smoking every day.

 We can do better.
 Fortunately, there are more ways to kick the habit than ever before.